Asymmetry-aware Scalable Locking: Design of

-When the epoch ends, \texttt{epoch\_end} takes another argument \texttt{required\_latency}, which specifies the latency SLO of the current epoch in nanoseconds.
-It calculates the current latency (line 23), compares with the requirement (line 25) and updates the reorder window accordingly.
+Besides the \texttt{epoch\_id}, \texttt{epoch\_end} takes another argument \texttt{SLO}, which specifies the latency SLO of the current epoch in nanoseconds.
+It calculates the latency (line 22), compares it with the SLO (line 24) and updates the reorder window accordingly.
 We take a conservative strategy to adjust the reorder window inspired by the TCP congestion control algorithm~\cite{allman1999tcp}, which combines linear growth and exponential reduction when latency exceeds.
-We set the granularity of growth (\texttt{unit}) to be $\frac{100-PCT}{100}$ of the reduced window\footnote{ So that after another $\frac{100}{100-PCT}$ executions, the latency will be the same as the one which barely exceeds the SLO and triggers the exponential reduction.
-The probability of not exceeding the SLO is $(\frac{100}{100-PCT}-1)/\frac{100}{100-PCT} = \frac{PCT}{100}$. }, where \texttt{PCT} represents the percentile the SLO specifies (defined in line 8).
+We set the granularity of growth (\texttt{unit}) to be $\frac{100-PCT}{100}$ of the reduced window\footnote{ After another $\frac{100}{100-PCT}$ executions, the latency will be the same as the one which barely exceeds the SLO and triggers the exponential reduction.
+The probability of not exceeding the SLO is $(\frac{100}{100-PCT}-1)/\frac{100}{100-PCT} = \frac{PCT}{100}$. }, where \texttt{PCT} represents the percentile the SLO specifies (line 9, other percentiles are also supported).
+It then checks the epoch stack to see whether there is a nested epoch and sets \texttt{cur\_epoch\_id} accordingly (line 32-33).